mikecornflake/uBee512Launcher/README.md

 ## Notes on implementation
 + Only allows bootable DSKs to be loaded in A:
-+ There's no other validation happening right now:
-  + You can select a System macro that defines a disk for A:, and then define your own disk for A:.
-I have no idea what the result will be.
-  + You can select System Macros that won't run because you don't have ROMs, SRAMs, PAKs or DSKs loaded into the correct ubee512 subfolder
 + Has a "File Preview": for now, either shows contents of text files, or files inside a DSK (you need to load the patched **CPMTools** using "File" - "Settings" for the DSK listing to work)
 + Contents of DSK listed using either original **CPMtools** or patched **CPMTools** (allows for Microbee specific formats)
 + Parses ubee512rc to build up System Macros, uses these in Main Form & Macro Explorer